The Best Month to Book Your UK Driving Test in 2026

 The seasonal pattern beyond pass rate

 Pass rate is one of three seasonal variables candidates should factor in.
 The second is wait time: April to June typically sees the longest wait times across the UK as summer-test demand builds; November to February sees the shortest wait times.
-The third is slot availability for short-notice cancellation rebooking; December is poor for cancellation rebooking despite the high pass rate because volume is low, so cancellation slots are rare.
+The third is slot availability for short-notice cancellation rebooking; December is poor for cancellation rebooking despite the modest pass rate peak because volume is low, so cancellation slots are rare.
 Scotland and the North West face additional weather-driven seasonality on slot availability: snow closures in Scottish Highland centres can shift bookings into other months.
-Use /tools/cancellation-tracker and /tools/wait-time-finder alongside the pass rate seasonality data when picking a month.
+Use the driving test cancellation finder guide alongside the pass rate seasonality data when picking a month.

 The longer-trend stability of the regional pattern

-“The December national headline is true and useless for most regions.
-Scotland peaks in April, the North West peaks in October, the East of England peaks in March.
-Reading the regional picker correctly is the difference between a coin-flip booking month and a 4-percentage-point edge.”
+“The December national headline is true on the decimal and misleading in practice.
+Three of ten significant regions peak in December; the other seven peak across seven different months from January through October.
+Reading the regional picker correctly is the difference between a coin-flip booking month and a 2-percentage-point edge.”

 How this connects with the wider booking picture

 For the seasonality research methodology, see /research/seasonality.
 For the regional month-by-region breakdown, see /research/pass-rate-by-month-and-region.
-For the live wait time tracker by region, see /tools/wait-time-finder.
-For the cancellation slot tracker, see /tools/cancellation-tracker.
+For the cancellation slot tactics, see the driving test cancellation finder guide.
 For the related best month to book guide, see the best month to take driving test guide.
 For the related book driving test faster guide, see the book driving test faster guide.
 For the wider rebooking after fail picture, see the how to rebook driving test guide.

 Sources and further reading